-[Course Description] The aim of this course is to learn how to investigate descriptive empirical research regarding major bioethical problems.
+Course Description The aim of this course is to learn how to investigate descriptive empirical research regarding bioethical problems.
 Participating students are expected to present research results at the academic meetings and write and publish papers in international journals in the relevant fields.

-[Evaluation for Grades and Credits] Students are evaluated for their course grades and credits based on the course hours completed, their understanding and knowledge earned about information on recent progress in the research for bioethics, ability for planning their own research projects and interpretation and criticism of the results and obtained, and capacity to develop valid arguments in bioethical deliberation.
-The presentation at the academic meetings is also taken into consideration to assess the level of achievement in the PhD research.
+Evaluation for Grades and CreditsStudents are comprehensively evaluated for their course grades and credits based on the course hours completed, understanding and knowledge earned about information on recent progress in the research for bioethics, ability for planning their own research projects and interpretation and criticism of the obtained results, and capacity to develop valid arguments in bioethical deliberation.

-[Evaluation Criteria] The achievement will be evaluated according to the following criteria.
+[Evaluation Criteria] The achievement will be evaluated according to the following criteria